mfwolffe/mfwolffe.github.io/_pages/music.md

   </figure>
 </div>

-<em>Tubby</em>
+<em>I Went to the Woods to Dance With the Pretty Little Tune</em>
 ------

 <div id="text-with-margin">
   <p>
-    Most of the repertoire we performed at NMF was on modern horns, and you can see my contrabass CC tuba in the photo above.
+    Most of the repertoire we performed at NMF I did on modern horns, and you can see my contrabass CC tuba in the photo above.
 Other highlights of NMF were Prokofiev's 7th symphony, and my first time being featured as the soloist in a performance of <a href="https://www.loc.gov/static/programs/national-recording-preservation-board/documents/TubbyTheTuba.pdf"><em>Tubby the Tuba</em></a>.
 Journalist and NPR radio personality Liane Hansen was the narrator for <em>Tubby</em>.
 Despite the humour of the name, <em>Tubby</em> is sort of a rite of passage among tubists.
   </p>
   <figure>
     <img id="margin-photo-small" src="../images/MW_Liane_Hansen.png" alt="Matt with Liane Hansen">